ben-jee/flash-durak/RULES.md

 ### 7.3 Players who didn't participate

-- Players who were neither the attacker, a throw-in, nor the defender in the round do not refill at all for that round if they already have 6+ cards.
-If they have fewer than 6 cards (from previous rounds where they received cards), they refill after the throw-ins but before the defender.
+- Players who were neither the attacker, a throw-in, nor the defender in the round do not refill.
+In normal play this is fine because a non-participant always has 6 cards — the only way to have fewer is to have picked up in a previous round, and picking up makes you a participant in that round, which means you refilled then.

-*Note: This is a rule we should review — the above assumes non-participants also refill.
-Let me know if non-participants never refill at all.*

 ---